10 Questions for Skip Hire London

-- There are numerous skip hire operators in London – searching for ‘Skip Hire London’ on Google will bring up a long list.
+- There are many skip hire operators in London – searching for ‘Skip Hire London’ on Google will bring up a long list.

-- Other than checking they are legitimate (see Question 10 below), the key questions to focus on are price, speed of response, and to what extent that can guarantee collection date.
+- Other than checking they are legitimate (see Question 10 below), the key questions to focus on are price, the speed of response, and to what extent that can guarantee the collection date.

 10. How can you check that the London skip hire company is legitimate?